MareAtlantica/mareatlantica.org/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.8.8 =
+* PHP fix: work-around for bug in PHP 5.3.0 - 5.3.8 https://bugs.php.net/bug.php?id=43200

+= 2.8.7 =
+* Bug fix: [cfdb-export-link] was not processing all short code options

+= 2.8.6 =
+* Bug fix: on some system submit_time timestamp lost precision due to being represented in scientific notation.
+This can cause more than one submission being seen as the same.

+= 2.8.5 =
+* Fix to error message introduced in 2.8.4

+= 2.8.4 =
+* New short code [cfdb-save-form-maker-post] can be used to capture data from Form Maker plugin.
+* Bug fix: (recently introduced in 2.8) Fixed handling of filter expressions with $_POST(field) where field is blank
+* Bug fix: Fix for rarely experienced bug where plugin is confused about needing to upgrade itself

+= 2.8.3 =
+* IMPORTANT: Addition fix to work properly with Contact Form 7 version 3.9

+= 2.8.2 =
+* IMPORTANT: Contact Form 7 users will need to update to this version when they update to Contact Form 7 version 3.9 otherwise data will no longer be saved in the database!
+* Bug fix: cases where blank version saved to DB was causing the plugin to keep trying to upgrade
+* Bug fix: data with blank column name was causing query to fail and data not to be displayed

 = 2.8.1 =
 * Bug fix: transform re-assigning the value of a column was creating a duplicate column